 Slovenia’s Adriatic coast is small, yet exceptionally beautiful.
 My absolute favorite town to explore on the Slovenian seaside is Piran.
-Piran is small town situated on long and narrow peninsula.
+Piran is a small town situated on a long and narrow peninsula.
 Piran is very photogenic; Tartini Square, the colorful pastel buildings, the maze-like streets and the orange rooftops.
-Walk up to Walls of Piran, for a mere €2 you’ll be able to get a view of the entire town.
+Walk up to Walls of Piran, for €2 you’ll be able to get a view of the entire town.

 Piran Salt Pans

 Piran Salt Pans encompass smaller Strunjan Salt Pans and the larger Sečovlje Salt Pans.
 The first record of salt production dates back to 804.
 This was when there were several small salt pans owned by monasteries in Piran.
 The Sečovlje Salt Pans now produce salt in order to preserve natural and culture heritage.
 The area is beautiful to walk around in and you can even opt for a guided tour!

 The reserve is the biggest wetland on the coastline.
 In the northern part of the reserve called Lera, people harvest salt using a 700-year-old method.
 They use wooden tools and look after petola, the base of the salt pans that functions as a biofilter.

 In our home in Sweden, we have an array of their products, but a favourite would definitely be the Piran Salt, which we have in our wooden Salt Cellar.
 Got them as a gift from my aunt a couple of years ago.